Cologne (region)

 Cologne is one of the five administrative districts (Regierungsbezirk) of the German state of North Rhine-Westphalia.
 It is located in the south-west of the state and covers the hills of the Eifel as well as the Bergisches Land.

 It was created on 30 April 1815, as district of the province of Jülich-Cleves-Berg, when Prussia reorganised its internal administration.
-In 1972 the Aachen district was incorporated.
+In 1972 most parts of Regierungsbezirk Aachen had been incorporated.